pola-rs/polars-book/CONTRIBUTING.md

 - Run as an independent `Python` module.
 - Find itself in its own folder within the `user_guide/src/_examples/...` directory.
-- Try to make use of the toy datasets defined in the `user_guide/src/_examples/datasets.py` module (if applicable; add your own if needed).
 - Write any output to a file within the `user_guide/src/_outputs/...` directory (under the same folder-tree).
 - Be registered in the `run` recipe of the `Makefile` present at the root of the repo.